Gophigure/store/README.md

 ---

+### Features

+- Supports concurrency
+- Type-safe
+- No usage of `unsafe.Pointer`
+- `Store.Set`
+  *Creates or overrides a key and stores a value associated with it.*
+- `Store.Get`
+  *Attempts to retrieve the value under a key in the store.*
+- `Store.GetOrSet`
+  *Attempts to retrieve the value under a key in the store, if it fails it will store the provided value instead.*
+- `Store.Pluck`
+  *Removes a key and its associated value from the store, but returns the removed value.*
+- `Store.Delete`
+  *Removes a key and its associated value from the store.*
+- `Store.ForEach`
+  *Takes a function as a parameter and iterates over the Store's values, calling the function for each value.*

+---

 ### Quick Start

-Store is both safe and incredibly easy to use, the below example shows how to both get and set keys.
+Store is incredibly easy to use, the below example shows how to both get and set keys.
 You'll also notice how no type casting is needed when retrieving values thanks to generics.